-- Students will study one complete business plan as a group, including looking for challenges to event success.

 - Students will research out-of-class, discuss in-class, and learn from the instructor and from each other about many aspects of event project management, including:

 - o Designing event concepts from scratch

 - o Pre-planning, macro vs. micro timeline planning, and budget creation

 - Venue selection

-- o Developing programs and operations strategies
+- Developing programs and operations strategies

 - o The creation of a marketing and revenue generation plan

-- o Financial management
+- Financial management

-- Logistics and operations management
+- o Logistics and operations management

 - Volunteers and other human resources

-- Risk and emergency management
+- o Risk and emergency management

 - Crowd management

 - Survey and evaluation

 - Students, in teams, will create a comprehensive business plan for an event that meets required criteria, incorporating all of the areas of event project management that are listed above, and will present that business plan as part of the Tour 221 Apprentice exercise.